33rd Annual Irving M. Klein International String Competition

 June 2 – 3, 2018, San Francisco California

 Applications are now closed.
 Thank you to everyone who applied.
-Submissions will be reviewed over the next several weeks and notifications go out mid-March.
-GOOD LUCK!
+Semifinalists will be announced March 30th.

 The Irving M. Klein International String Competition is presented by California Music Center and the San Francisco Conservatory of Music.
 For the past 32 years, “the Klein” has attracted some of the world’s finest young string players to San Francisco each June to compete for cash and performance prizes.
 Violinists, violists, cellists and bassists age 15 to 23 of any nationality are eligible to compete.
 The Klein Competition has achieved international recognition as one of the most prestigious classical music competitions, recognized for the high caliber of the contestants; its unique, nurturing environment; and its commitment to the commissioning of new works.